-- A. Change the fulcrum location and subsequently the "resistance arm" engaging effect (mesial rest concept clasp assemblies). - B. Minimize the effect of the lever by use of a flexible arm (wrought-wire retentive arm). - A. Change the fulcrum location and subsequently the "resistance arm" engaging effect : Mesial rest concept clasps assemblies (RPI, RPA, and Bar clasp):
+- Change the fulcrum location and subsequently the "resistance arm" engaging effect (mesial rest concept clasp assemblies). - Minimize the effect of the lever by use of a flexible arm (wrought-wire retentive arm).

-These are proposed to accomplish movement accommodation by changing the fulcrum location to prevent harmful tipping or torqueing of the abutment tooth and prevent more denture base movement.
-This is concept include RPI and RPA clasps.
+Change the fulcrum location and subsequently the "resistance arm" engaging effect: Mesial rest concept clasps assemblies (RPI, RPA, and Bar clasp): These are proposed to accomplish movement accommodation by changing the fulcrum location to prevent harmful tipping or torquing of the abutment tooth and prevent more denture base movement.
+This is concept includes RPI and RPA clasps.

-RPI clasp
+RPI clasp:

-RPI clasps are referring to the: $\mathbf{R} = \mathrm{Rest}$ , $\mathbf{P} = \mathrm{Proximal}$ plate, and $\mathbf{I} = \mathrm{I-bar}$ .
+RPI clasps are referring to the: R = Rest always mesial, P = Proximal plate, and I = I-bar.
 These are component parts of the clasp assembly.
 Basically, this clasp assembly consists of:

-a.
-A mesioocclusal rest with the minor connector placed into the mesiolingual embrasure, but not contacting the adjacent tooth.
+• A mesioocclusal rest of a premolar or mesiolingual surface of a canine with the minor connector placed into the mesiolingual embrasure, but not contacting the adjacent tooth (prevents wedging).